-By the summer of 1649 the Civil War in England had been decided in Parliaments favour, the King had been executed, the Monarchy abolished, and the Commonwealth established but even now the conflict was far from over.
+By the summer of 1649 the Civil War in England had been decided in Parliaments favour.
+The King had been executed, the Monarchy abolished, and the Commonwealth established but the conflict was still far from over.

-It had been events in Ireland when the Irish Confederation had been formed to take advantage of the unstable political situation in England to rise up in revolt against the Protestant hegemony that had driven the final wedge between the King and his Parliament.
+It had been events in Ireland eight years earlier when the Irish Confederation had been formed to take advantage of the situation in England to rise up in revolt against the Protestant hegemony that had driven the final wedge between the King and his Parliament.
 Eight years on they still remained in control of most of the country except for the small Protestant enclave continuing to hold out in Ulster.

-Despite the fact the Confederations forces were relatively weak it was true that as long as Ireland remained in their hands it could serve as a back door to a future invasion of England and the Confederation had indeed made overtures to the Catholic powers of Europe and had received arms and money from the Vatican and been reinforced by Papal troops.
+Despite the fact that the Confederations forces were relatively weak as long as Ireland remained in their hands it could serve as a back door to a future invasion of England and the Confederation had indeed previously made overtures to the Catholic powers of Europe and had received arms and money from the Vatican and been reinforced by Papal troops.

 The loan was originally to have been repaid in Irish land with each investor receiving 1,000 acres for every £200 provided and Parliament had set aside 2,500,000 acres for this purpose.
 This plan was now revived with the addendum that sequestered Irish land could also be used to compensate the soldiers of the New Model Army many of whom had not received any pay for some years.

-The man to whom the subjugation of Ireland would fall was Lieutenant-General Oliver Cromwell, hero of the Civil War, de-facto Commander of the New Model Army, recently appointed to the Council of State, and the single most powerful man in England.
+The man to whom the subjugation of Ireland would fall was Lieutenant-General Oliver Cromwell recently appointed to the Council of State, the hero of the Civil War, de-facto Commander of the New Model Army, and the single most powerful man in England.

-The Confederation were aware that a formidable army was gathering in England for an invasion of Ireland and the Earl of Ormonde decided to take pre-emptive action by eliminating the Protestant stronghold around Dublin and thereby denying the invading army their main port of entry.
+The Confederation were aware that a formidable army was gathering in England for an invasion of Ireland and the Earl of Ormonde decided to take pre-emptive action by eliminating the Protestant stronghold around Dublin and thereby denying the invading army any port of entry.